Golf's Oldest Rules

 The Oldest Rules of Golf were penned in 1744 and remained, undiscovered until 1937 when one C.B.
 Clapcatt, examined the Minute Book of the Company of Gentlemen Golfers at Edinburgh, finding the Rules recorded on the last two pages.

 The pages contained both the original Rules of Golf, thirteen Articles in all, and the signature of John Rattray, Captain of The Golf.
 Today, the Club is located at Muirfield, East Lothian, Scotland.
 The Rules, as presented below are an exact copy of these rules contained in the Minute Book and thus reflect the phonetic spelling and grammar of the day, 07th March 1744.

 THE PLAYERS OF THE FIRST GOLF COMPETITION.

 Eleven players took part in the first competition.
-They
+They were:-

 John Rattray (the winner), Robert Biggar, James Carmichael, Richard Cockburn, William Crosse, David Dalrymple, Hew Dalrymple, James Gordon, Hon James Leslie, George Suttie, James Veith., Duncan Forbes, President of the Court of Session, apparently put his name down for the competition, but did not play.